Management of chemicals

 User authorization to KLARA is required for registration of purchases

-Once you have received your authorization, you can follow the instructions, which you can find on the right side of this page, and register purchases for your business.
+Once you have received your authorization, you can follow the instructions, which you can find on the right side of this page in, Guidance and Links, and register purchases for your operation.

 Manufacture of chemical products